by Texas Homesteader ~

 - 2 tbsp Worcestershire sauce

-Rub all surfaces of the roast with 2 tsp each salt & black pepper, 1 tsp each thyme, rosemary, onion powder and garlic powder
+Rub all surfaces of the roast with a mixture of 2 teaspoons black pepper, 1 teaspoon each salt, thyme, rosemary, onion powder and garlic powder

 To deglaze the bottom of the pot, add 1 tablespoon bacon grease & scrape the bottom of the pot with a wooden utensil.
 Add 2 cups chopped onions, continuing to deglaze the pot as they sauté.
 Cook for 2 minutes, then add 2 minced garlic cloves and 2 Tablespoons Worcestershire sauce.
 Cook and stir for another 2-3 minutes while deglazing.

-Place the roast fat-side up on a handled trivet and lower it into the pot.
-Set on top of the onions with the handles facing up.
-Pour 1 cup red wine and 2 cups of broth over the meat.
+Place the roast fat-side up on a handled trivet and lower it into the pot on top of the onions with the handles facing up.
+Pour ½ cup red wine and 1 cup of broth over the meat.

 Press “Sauté” on high heat and allow the juice to a bubble.
 Add the cornstarch slurry while stirring.
 Finally add the packet of gravy mix and stir.
 Allow to simmer for one minute and then turn the pot off.